 Bezoar Ibex hunt Turkey

-The hunt will take place in Isparta where there is a huge population of Bezoar Ibex with great trophies around 105- 120 cm.
-The approximate shooting distance is between 150 and 250 meters and the terrain is easier to navigate around compared to cheap areas in Turkey.
-The best time to hunt is during the rut which lasts until the end of December, but as the area is easy to spot the game in and our guides are observing them prior to the hunt, one can still come until the end of March and have a successful hunt.
+The hunt will take place in Gazipasa/Antalya(Middle Mediterranean City) where there is a huge population of Bezoar Ibex with great trophies around 105- 120 cm.
+The approximate shooting distance is between 200 and 400 meters and the terrain is easier to navigate around compared to cheaper areas in Turkey.
+The best time to hunt is during the rut which lasts until the end of December and the area is easy to spot.
+The game is observed prior to the hunt by our our guides.
+One can still come until the end of March and have a successful hunt.
 Package includes 1 Bezoar Ibex trophy up to 100 cm.

 Hunting season: 1 Aug 2020 31 Mar 2021

 Interested in this animal?
 Create a subscription to get offers right to your inbox